Peripli/specification/api.md

 }
 ```

-The Service Manager MAY store and use all or a subset of the entries in the `description--i18n` object or MAY ignore this object completely.
+The Service Manager MAY store and use all or a subset of the entries in the `displayName--i18n` and `description--i18n` objects or MAY ignore these objects completely.

 ## Authentication an Authorization